 Each warehouse management system may have different functionality deployed depending on the business it serves (e.g., what a direct-to-consumer ecommerce seller needs isn’t the same as a large brick and mortar store chain).

-Picking and packing are two core functions performed in a warehouse.
-A warehouse management system should generate pick lists for each picker to retrieve items in the most efficient way.
+Depending on the technology and automation you employ in your warehouse, you can either create or generate pick lists for each picker to retrieve items in the most efficient way.
 This may include zone picking, wave picking, or batch picking.